yuqiii-wang/lidar_clustering/README.md

 # Autoware Perception Module Tutorial

-A workable point cloud clustering ros project based on autoware clustering module with dependencies extracted, and with added additional experimental support for protobuf msg and different pcl clustering options.
+A workable point cloud clustering ros project based on autoware clustering module with dependencies extracted, and with added additional experimental support for protobuf msg and custom rostopic msg for data transmission, and different pcl clustering options.
 Points filtering by 2d map features are supported as well.

+## How to Start

+1. #### Dependencies
+Upon tested on new machines, here is a list of major components required prior to this ros project installation.

+1. jsk
+2. protocol buffer (3.6.1)
+3. people

+2. #### Compile
+Just run `catkin_make`

+3. #### Launch and Run
+`source devel/setup.bash`

+`roslaunch lidar_euclidean_cluster_detect lidar_euclidean_cluster_detect.launch`

 ## Code Explained